Banking Banking Basics

 If you take out a loan or use a credit card issued by a credit union and make timely payments, you may be able to increase your credit.
 But you can do that with any loan or credit card.
 Credit unions don't really have anything to do with building credit.

 Both banks and credit unions are safe institutions to handle your finances.
-They operate similarly and offer the same types of products, including the best checking accounts, savings accounts, and loans.
+They operate similarly and offer the same types of products, including checking accounts, savings accounts, and loans.
 The main differences are in the fees, interest rates, convenience, accessibility, and technology they offer.

-Before making any decisions about where to put your money, take some time to research banks and credit unions that you’re interested in.
-Then go with whichever is the best fit for your short-term and long-term goals.
+Before making any decisions about where to put your money, take some time to research banks and credit unions that you're interested in.

 4.5